foroozandehgroup/nmrpoise/docs/running.rst

      routine  initial param    lb    ub  tol algorithm     costfn    auprog  optimum         fbest  nfev  time 0   p1cal     48.0  [p1]  40.0  56.0  0.2        nm  minabsint  poise_1d   48.125  6.849146e+06    10    77

-`parse_log` returns a pandas DataFrame object which contains most of the information in the log file.
+`parse_log` returns a `pandas.DataFrame` object which contains most of the information in the log file.
 However, this object does not include details of individual cost function evaluations (even though these are fully logged).
 If you want to analyse that data, you will have to write your own function!